mohjaiswal/Equifax_Case_Study/README.md

 While traditional credit lending models use logistic regressions; a statistical technique using linear functions.
 The limitation of this method is not being able to identify non-linear relationships.
 Equifax's implementation of neural nets to solve the aformentioned issue.

 To know more about it please click [here.](https://www.equifax.com/videos/introduction-neurodecision/)

+## Legal Disclaimer:

+### This analysis is for educational and research purposes only.
+It is not intended to provide financial or investment advice.
+Please be cautious and conduct thorough research before making any investment decisions.
+The owner of this repository is not liable for any actions taken based on the information provided.
+The findings and conclusions in this repository should not be considered as a substitute for professional advice.